 Interns may find placement and learning opportunities in:

 - Museum advocacy

-Both internship options include opportunities to network with the full Emerson Collective summer cohort.
+Regardless of placement at an Affiliate or in Washington, D.C., all interns have the opportunity to network with the full Emerson Collective summer cohort.
 Interns will have access to the breadth and depth of Smithsonian and Affiliate resources, meet with Smithsonian leaders, and gain an understanding of how museums and cultural organizations are vital in providing platforms to discuss, understand, and solve some of the biggest challenges facing the world today.
-Interns will also participate in enrichment programming with Emerson Collective, designed to develop leadership capacity and build professional networks.
+Interns will also be paired with a professional mentor through the ECYC Mentorship program, designed to develop leadership capacity and build professional networks.

-Hybrid interns: Interns matched with a Smithsonian Affiliate organization must work with their assigned supervisor to find appropriate housing within commuting distance of the organization.
-Funds for housing will be provided by Smithsonian Affiliations and added to the base stipend amount.
+Interns matched with a Smithsonian Affiliate organization must work with their assigned supervisor to find appropriate housing within commuting distance of the organization.
+If needed, funds for housing will be provided by Smithsonian Affiliations and added to the base stipend amount.
 Fund amounts are based on internship location, commuting distance, and need for housing (for example: if you are matched in your hometown and live at home, you will not receive housing funds but will receive commuting assistance).

-Smithsonian Institution, Washington D.C. interns: Housing will be provided at Shenkman Hall at the George Washington University.
+Interns matched with the Smithsonian in Washington D.C.: Housing is provided in dorms at the George Washington University.
+While we strive for gender-inclusive housing, a student’s gender does play a role in determining their room and roommate assignment.
+In most cases, students are assigned roommates of the same gender identity.
+Students will receive a housing questionnaire which will help administrators assign roommates.
 Students opting to take advantage of the housing benefit must agree to follow all rules and regulations set forth by GW Summer Housing.

 Information for International Students